-In 2022, the city of Overland Park will invest funds to improve the overall conditions in neighborhoods at risk of decline by removing conditions that allow for property deterioration, an increase in crime, or general decline.
+In 2023, the City of Overland Park will invest funds in public services to provide emergency assistance and support early childhood education.
+Infrastructure programs that improve the overall conditions in neighborhoods are also a significant focus.
 The objective is to focus resources on public infrastructure and housing stock in CDBG-eligible areas, to provide a positive visual impact, and to promote social stability and public safety.
 The desired outcome is to enhance the quality of life for a population that struggles to provide life necessities, such as decent, affordable housing and an environment that supports healthy households.